By – Dr JV Hebbar

 - Elders and children – They obviously need rest to keep up their energy levels.

 - People with excessive anger – Sleep helps rest the brain and cool the temper.
-So, after the sleep, it helps to person to take another look about the issue at hand with improved patience.
+So, after sleep, it helps to person to take another look about the issue at hand with improved patience.

 - People with grief – For them, sleeping during daytime helps to forget the pain and decreases depression.

-- People who have undergone Panchakarma therapy – During Panchakarma treatment, patients are not supposed to day-sleep.
+- People who have undergone Panchakarma therapy – During Panchakarma treatment, patients are not supposed to indulge in day-sleep.
 But once after it is over, usually body strength will be very less.
 Hence, they can have day sleep.